How to find a good SaaS lawyer

 ·

-A lot of early stage SAAS companies get caught in a strange position for their legal work.
-They are too early in their growth to hire an in house lawyer to cover what may not be a large volume of contracts in the sales pipeline and they need to find an interim solution from an external SaaS lawyer for a few hours or days a week.
+A lot of early-stage SAAS companies get caught in a strange position for their legal work.
+They are too early in their growth to hire an in-house lawyer to cover what may not be a large volume of contracts in the sales pipeline and they need to find an interim solution from an external SaaS lawyer for a few hours or days a week.
 This is a difficult stage.
-It’s difficult because external legal resources come with their down sides.
+It’s difficult because external legal resources come with their downsides.
 Although it may keep a hire off your balance sheet it also means that you can’t have full control over having just one lawyer work on your contracts.
 The service you use may swap lawyers in and out depending on their availability or natural attrition in their team.
-This means that you will have to on and off board lawyers, get new lawyers up to speed with your product and the use cases of your customers and it’s ultimately a drain on your resources.
+This means that you will have to on and off-board lawyers, and get new lawyers up to speed with your product and the use cases of your customers and it’s ultimately a drain on your resources.
 It can also be a drain on your finances.
-Depending on the contract you negotiate with them the end of quarter rush to close deals may mean doubling or tripling of their billings.
+Depending on the contract you negotiate with them the end-of-quarter rush to close deals may mean doubling or tripling of their billings.
 Ouch.

 1. Experienced SaaS lawyer